Madame Hydra: Elisa Sinclair

-During the Secret Empire storyline, Elisa reunites with Captain America after he overthrew the Red Skull for leadership of Hydra.
-While in her study room following Hydra's takeover of the United States, Elisa uses her magic spells to counter every one of Doctor Strange's attempts to bring down the Darkforce dome that is surrounding Manhattan.
-While having tea with Captain America, Elisa is informed of Captain America's suspicion about Zemo and Faustus' disloyalty.
-Elisa brushes off the suspicion and tells Captain America that they plan to assemble the Cosmic Cube to restore Earth to their vision.
-Elisa later gives Captain America the updates on the members of Hydra's Avengers.
-She tells him that the Scarlet Witch has become unhinged due to her being possessed by Chthon, the Vision is still kept under Hydra's control through Arnim Zola's A.I.
-Virus, and Odinson is still praying to Odin about his troubles, like Jane Foster being trapped in an alternate reality.
-As Captain America prepares to leave, Elisa tells Captain America that he has become like a son to her.
-During Hydra's attack on the Underground's base at the Mount, Elisa detects an unusual amount of energy in the Mount and rushes in.
-Madame Hydra arrives and teleports Captain America away at the last second as the Tony Stark A.I. explodes, destroying the base and Madame Hydra.
+In the storyline Secret Empire, Sinclair reunites with Captain America after he overthrows the Red Skull for leadership of Hydra.
+Following Hydra's takeover of the United States, Sinclair uses her magic to counter Doctor Strange's attempts to destroy the Darkforce dome surrounding Manhattan.
+While having tea with Captain America, Sinclair is informed of Captain America's suspicion about Baron Zemo and Doctor Faustus' disloyalty.
+Sinclair brushes off the suspicion and tells Captain America that Hydra plans to assemble the Cosmic Cube to restore Earth to their vision.
+During Hydra's attack on the Underground's base, Sinclair sacrifices herself to save Captain America.